Check out these 100 chores to do around the house for kid and teen chore ideas. Also includes 100 chores to do around the house for money.

 10. Wipe down toilet paper holder and towel holder

-11. Wipe down outside of medicine cabinet
+11. Wipe down outside of the medicine cabinet

 12. Wipe down towel closet